 New York law requires all tobacco products to be located within stores out of reach of consumers.
 Self-service displays are prohibited.
 Tobacco products must be located behind the counter or in a locked cabinet.

-Every retail dealer of cigarettes or tobacco products in New York State, and every owner or operator of vending machines through which cigarettes or tobacco products are sold, must separately register each business location or vending machine with the Department of Taxation and Finance.
+Every retail dealer of cigarettes or tobacco products in New York State and every owner or operator of vending machines that sell cigarettes or tobacco products must register with the Department of Taxation and Finance.
 As of July 2013, there were 21,947 registered tobacco retailers in New York State.
 Cigarette wholesalers, retailers and distributors also must be licensed.
 Municipalities may establish their own licensing requirements.

 Shipping of Cigarettes

-A 2002 New York State law made it illegal for common carriers such as FedEX, UPS and DHL to ship cigarettes to New York addresses, except to an address licensed to sell cigarettes.
-The 2010 National Prevent All Cigarette Trafficking (PACT) Act prohibits delivery of tobacco products through the US Postal Service.
-The PACT Act will severely curtail the sale of cigarettes and smokeless tobacco products over the Internet by: requiring Internet sellers to pay all federal, state, local or Tribal tobacco taxes and affix tax stamps before delivery to any customer; mandating that the age and identification of purchasers be checked at purchase and at delivery; and banning the delivery of tobacco products through the U.S. mail.
+A 2002 New York State law made it illegal for common carriers such as FedEx®, UPS and DHL to ship cigarettes to New York addresses, except to an address licensed to sell cigarettes.
+The 2010 National Prevent All Cigarette Trafficking (PACT) Act prohibits delivery of cigarettes and smokeless tobacco through the U.S. Postal Service.
+These laws work to curtail the sale of cigarettes and other tobacco products over the Internet, and require Internet sellers to affix tax stamps and pay all federal, state, local or Tribal tobacco taxes.

-In addition to statutory policies, many organizations, enterprises and municipalities have adopted binding or nonbinding policies and resolutions that prohibit smoking.
-These policies include prohibiting smoking in multi-unit housing complexes, prohibiting smoking or tobacco use on outdoor campus areas owned or controlled by a business (e.g., a hospital campus), prohibiting the acceptance of tobacco company funds or services, opposing retail (point of sale) tobacco marketing and advertising, and working to reduce the impact of adolescent exposure to smoking in movies, as well as other issues.
+In addition to these state laws, many organizations, businesses and municipalities have adopted binding or nonbinding policies and resolutions that prohibit smoking.
+These policies include prohibiting smoking in multi-unit housing complexes, banning smoking and tobacco use in outdoor spaces, prohibiting the acceptance of tobacco company funds or services, opposing retail (point of sale) tobacco marketing and advertising, and working to reduce the impact of adolescent exposure to smoking in movies and on the Internet.